-We conducted our audits in accordance with generally accepted government auditing standards issued by the Comptroller General of the United States.
+We conducted our audits in accordance with generally accepted Government Accounting Standards issued by the Comptroller of the United States.

-This report contains twenty-seven (27) property and inventory audits.
-Our property audits indicated that twenty-four (24) locations in the report complied with prescribed policies and procedures.
-Three (3) locations contained some audit exceptions consisting of unaccounted for property and the failure to follow some prescribed rules.
+This report contains fourteen (14) property and inventory audits.
+Our property audits indicated that the fourteen (14) locations in the report complied with prescribed policies and procedures.